Ckrenzer/Winter-Livestock-Data/README.md

 ### UPDATE 5/28/2021
 Added all URLs to a text file to shorten the collection() function's runtime, simplified the logic in the use and creation of csv files.

+### UPDATE 7/1/2021
+Added a new Shiny app serving as a dashboard for the Lajunta, CO market.